cds-snc/cppd-medical-report-sails/README.md

 ### Named routes

-We have also added a route helper for use in views or controllers so you can reference a route by name and not worry about the user's selected language.
+We have also added a route helper for use in views (or `res.locals`) or controllers (on the `sails` object) so you can reference a route by name and not worry about the user's selected language.
 For example, using the example routes above, if you wanted to link to the `start` route:

 ```html
 <a href="{{ route('start') }}">Start</a>